the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 Finding software with the flexibility, capability, and scope to keep up is not easy and if it doesn't researchers won't use it - at least not as you indented.

 -   Shadow IT/notebooks
-    -   People using their own unsactioned solutions which may be a compliance issue and introduce risks that you have not accounted for
+    -   People using their own unsactioned solutions which may be a compliance issue and introduce risks that you have not accounted for.
 -   Infrequent updates
     -   People dump a copy of their work into the ELN as only often as necesary for compliance.
 -   Consistency issues